-MININGUSER {/ | user} [, MININGPASSWORD password] [algorithm ENCRYPTKEY {key_name | DEFAULT}] [SYSDBA]] Valid for Extract in integrated capture mode for Oracle.
+MININGUSER {/ | user} [, MININGPASSWORD password] [algorithm ENCRYPTKEY {key\name | DEFAULT}] [SYSDBA]] Valid for Extract in integrated capture mode for Oracle.
 Specifies login credentials for Extract to log in to a downstream Oracle mining database to interact with the logmining server.
 Can be used instead of the MININGUSERALIAS option if an Oracle GoldenGate credential store is not being used.
 This user must:

-- Have the privileges granted in dbms_goldengate_auth.grant_admin_privilege. - Be the user that issues the MININGDBLOGIN OF MININGDBLOGINALIAS and REGISTER EXTRACT OF UNREGISTER EXTRACT commands for the Extract group that is associated with this MININGUSERALIAS. - Not be changed while Extract is in integrated capture mode.
+- Have the privileges granted in dbms\goldengate\auth.grant\admin\privilege. - Be the user that issues the MININGDBLOGIN or MININGDBLOGINALIAS and REGISTER EXTRACT or UNREGISTER EXTRACT commands for the Extract group that is associated with this MININGUSERALIAS. - Not be changed while Extract is in integrated capture mode.